You are here

 - Featured in publication:

-- "Russian Silver in America: Surviving the Melting Pot","Tradition in Transition: Russian Icons in the Age of the Romanovs ","Russian Icons at Hillwood","Exuberance of Meaning: The Art Patronage of Catherine the Great (1762-1769)"
+- "Russian Silver in America","Tradition in Transition: Russian Icons in the Age of the Romanovs ","Russian Icons at Hillwood","Exuberance of Meaning: The Art Patronage of Catherine the Great (1762-1769)"